DoTheEvo/ansible-arch/README.md

   htop, iotop, glances, nmap, gnu-netcat, iproute2, bind, nload, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect
 * install yay to have access to AUR
-* color enabled in pacman.conf
+* in pacman.conf enable color and enable parallel downloads
+* in makepkg.conf disable compression and enable parallel compilation
 * `noatime` set in fstab to avoid unnecessary writes of `relatime`
 * increased allowed failed login attemps to 10 before lock out
 * enable members of wheel group to sudo